Qowaiv/qowaiv-domainmodel/README.md

 events.

 ## Always Valid
-Aggregate roots should always be valid according to the boundaries of their domain.
+The aggregate should always be valid according to the boundaries of their domain.
 There are multiple ways to achieve this, but within Qowaiv Domain Model this is guaranteed via an implicitly triggered validator.

-When a public method is called that would lead to a new aggregate state, the events describing the change are only added to the event buffer associated with the aggregate root if the new state is valid according to the rules specified in the validator.
+When a public method is called that would lead to a new aggregate state, the events describing the change are only added to the event buffer associated with the aggregate if the new state is valid according to the rules specified in the validator.

-## Aggregate Root
+## Aggregate
-An Aggregate Root is the root of every Domain within a DDD context.
-When implementing a new aggregate root there are several steps that have to be taken.
+An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+When implementing an aggregate there are several steps that have to be taken.

-First, a new Aggregate Root should have a corresponding [IValidator<TAggragate>](https://github.com/Qowaiv/qowaiv-validation) implementation of choice.
-This implementation will safeguard any post conditions on the aggregate root.
+First, an aggregate should have a corresponding [IValidator<TAggragate>](https://github.com/Qowaiv/qowaiv-validation) implementation of choice.
+This implementation will safeguard any post conditions on the aggregate.

-Secondly, the actual class representing the aggregate root should be created.
+Secondly, the actual class representing the aggregate should be created.
 This class should inherit from one of two possible base classes:

-- `AggregateRoot<TAggregate>`
+- `Aggregate<TAggregate>`
-- `AggregateRoot<TAggregate, TId>`
+- `Aggregate<TAggregate, TId>`

-`AggregateRoot<TAggregate>` is a low level base class that provides a framework for handling the application of events.
+`Aggregate<TAggregate>` is a low level base class that provides a framework for handling the application of events.
 It has no event store of its own.
 Implementations of this class should override the `protected abstract void AddEventsToBuffer(params object[] events)` method to achieve persistence of events.

-The second option, `AggregateRoot<TAggregate, TId>`, inherits from `AggregateRoot<TAggregate>`.
+The second option, `Aggregate<TAggregate, TId>`, inherits from `Aggregate<TAggregate>`.
 It has built-in identity support and systems for storing events in the integrated `EventBuffer<TId>`.
 Events that should be persisted are added to this buffer, and it can return both the committed as well as the uncommitted events it contains.

 ### Immutability
-As immutability comes with tons of benefits in DDD scenarios, the `AggregateRoot<TAggregate>` is designed to be immutable; that is, if you apply all your changes via the `Apply`, and `ApplyEvents` methods (as you should), it will create an updated copy that represents the new state, leaving the initial instance unchanged.
+As immutability comes with tons of benefits in DDD scenarios, the `Aggregate<TAggregate>` is designed to be immutable; that is, if you apply all your changes via the `Apply`, and `ApplyEvents` methods (as you should), it will create an updated copy that represents the new state, leaving the initial instance unchanged.